kshootmania/ksm-chart-format/ksh_format.md

                 - "`X`": `Wobble;12`
                 - "`A`": `TapeStop`
                 - "`D`": `SideChain`
-            - Current KSH charts (v1.60 or newer) use "`1`" for a long FX note.
+            - In current KSH charts (v1.60 or newer), "`1`" is used for a long FX note.
-                - Audio effects are specified by using "`fx-l`" or "`fx-r`" options, which will be described later.
+                - Audio effects are specified by using the "`fx-l`" or "`fx-r`" options, which will be described later.
         - `<laser-lanes x 2>`
-            - The number of character must be 2 (no separator required).
+            - The number of characters must be 2 (no separator is required).
-            - The first character stands for the left (blue) laser knob, and the second stands for the right (red) laser knob.
+            - The first character represents the left (blue) laser knob and the second represents the right (red) laser knob.
-                - "`-`" stands for no laser.
+                - "`-`" represents no laser.
-                - "`:`" stands for linear connection of two laser positions.
+                - "`:`" represents a linear connection of two laser positions.
-                - A character of the laser position can be one of the following 51 steps (from left to right):
+                - A character representing the laser position can be one of the following 51 steps (from left to right):
                 Left <-  `0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmno`  -> Right
-            - 1/32th or shorter laser notes are recognized as laser slams.
-(There's no way to create 1/32th ordinary laser notes in the current specification.)
+            - Laser notes that are 1/32 or shorter are recognized as laser slams.
+(It is currently not possible to create 1/32 ordinary laser notes according to the current specification.)
         - `<lane-spin (optional)>`
             - Examples: `@(192`, `@<192`, `S<192`
             - The first two characters denote the effect type